 It is more important than ever before to increase access to mental health care and treatment, yet these important services are far out of reach for many.
-Voters mostly point to the lack of insurance coverage for mental health care as the main barrier keeping people from being able to access it, with a majority (56%) overall and 68% of Hispanic voters who agree it's difficult to find mental health providers that are covered by insurance.
+Voters mostly point to the lack of insurance coverage for mental health care as the main barrier keeping people from being able to access it, with a majority (58%) of voters who agree it's difficult to find mental health providers that are covered by insurance.